7 Important Tips to Help Prepare for a Career After the Military

 2) Learn to speak the language.

 Military culture and language are very different from the civilian side.
 At Hire Served, we work with companies to help them understand unique military skills and accomplishments, but it’s also vital for you to learn and understand corporate vernacular.
-Go beyond reading a business book and immerse yourself into the business world.
+Go beyond reading a business book and immerse yourself in the business world.
 Get on the phone with people in the private sector and learn about their jobs and attend networking events.
-Put yourself in the position to learn by participating.
+Put yourself in a position to learn by participating.

 3) Do your research.